godotengine/godot-docs/tutorials/asset_pipeline/managing_image_files.rst

 Managing image files
 ====================

-If you have read the previous tutorials on :ref:`doc_resources` and :ref:`doc_file_system`, at this point you know that regular image files (.png, .jpg, etc) are treated as regular resources in Godot.
+If you have read the previous tutorials on :ref:`doc_resources` and :ref:`doc_file_system`, at this point you know that regular image files (.png, .jpg, etc.) are treated as regular resources in Godot.

 Unlike texture resources (.tex files), image files contain no extra information on tiling (texture repeat), mipamps or filtering.
 Editing